VoiNetwork/voi-swarm/docs/installation/system-requirements.md

 If you are unable to meet these requirements, you may still be able to run a node.
 However, it may not be as beneficial to the network or to you, as your node won't be able to earn rewards effectively.

+## Where Can I Run a Voi Node?

+You can run a Voi node on a dedicated server, a virtual private server (VPS), or a cloud instance.

+!!! tip
+    If you are new to running a node, we recommend experimenting with a cloud instance if you are familiar with cloud providers, such as AWS, GCP, or Azure.

+    If you are not familiar with these cloud providers, you can consider a Cloud or VPS provider such as [DigitalOcean](https://www.digitalocean.com/), [Linode](https://www.linode.com/), [OVHcloud](https://www.ovhcloud.com/), [Hetzner](https://www.hetzner.com/) or [Vultr](https://www.vultr.com/) - to name a few.
+We have found that onboarding is typically very easy and you can get started with just a few clicks.

+### Considerations Before Choosing a Permanent Host

+Consider node requirements, costs, location, and bandwidth before choosing a host.
+Nodes on the Voi Testnet have seen up to 300 GB of incoming and 3 GB of outgoing traffic monthly.

+Typically, large cloud providers charge for outgoing bandwidth usage, as well as for the resources used.
+Many smaller cloud and VPS providers offer a fixed amount of bandwidth per month, and where significant savings can be made by choosing a smaller cloud provider or a VPS provider

+During Testnet we have seen costs range from $20 to $100 per month for a Voi node, with larger cloud providers being at the higher end of the scale.

+!!! note
+    As a node runner, and to **avoid surprises**, it's important that you are aware of the costs and the terms of service of the provider you choose.

+### Data Center Location

+When choosing a host,
+consider the location of the data center that you will be using and whether there is [relay node capacity](https://g.testnet.voi.nodly.io/d/b315a644-1dfa-47cc-ae1e-8cf4f80a72d1/voi-master-dashboard?orgId=1&refresh=10s) available nearby in the network.
+Your node will benefit from low latency and high availability if it is located close to a relay node.